About Me

 From brand identity and web design to data visualization, campaign graphics, social media, and merch— I design with purpose, big-picture views, and heart.
 Every project is created to help you clearly communicate your mission, move people into action, and expand your impact.

-Cetadora’s visual language is rooted in earth-based imagery, sacred geometry, grounding colour palettes, and clean, contemporary typography— styles that reflect my values, my story, and the kind of world I want to create.
+Cetadora’s visual language is rooted in earth-based imagery, sacred geometry, grounding colour palettes, and clean, contemporary typography— styles that reflect my values, my story, and the kind of world I want to help co-create.

-This studio exists as a portal for unity, clarity, and collective empowerment.
-Through intentional design, I aim to support systemic change, cultural healing, and meaningful connection— both locally and globally.
+This studio exists as a portal for unity, collaboration, and collective empowerment.
+Through our combined works, may we continue to support positive change, meaningful connection, and the protection of Earth for future generations.

 What does the name Cetadora mean?
 How did it come about?

-Combined, it made Cetadora, a beautifully unique and intentional name that translates to the gift of the whales.
+Combined, I made Cetadora, a beautifully unique and intentional name that translates to the gift of the whales. 🤍